Our Team

 Emily Clifford

 Emily joined Fig Tree Therapy in 2015.
-In that time she has served as a part-time assistant, Intake Specialist, Practice Manager and now, as the Director of Administration.
+In that time she has served as a part-time assistant, Intake Specialist, Practice Manager, Director of Administration and now as the Operations Director.
 She holds degrees in both Health Science and Forensic Science.
 [Read More]

 David Hawxhurst